jnicho02/interview-alexa-skill/README.md

 $ py.test tests/test_handler.py

 $ sls deploy
+this created updated the Lambda function

-this created a new Alexa Skill with language English (U.K.), called 'interview' 2.5 kB
+created a new Alexa Skill with language English (U.K.) named it 'interview' added the interaction model (didn't use the builder as it insisted on submitting for testing!) configured the ARN from the Lambda function